tlemane/kmtricks/README.md

 ## Rationale

-kmtricks is optimized for the analysis of **multiple FASTA/FASTQ** files.
+kmtricks is optimized for the analysis of **multiple FASTA/FASTQ** files (gzipped or not).
 It features:
  * Fast **k-mer matrix** construction
  * Fast **Bloom filters** construction
  * **Rescues low-abundance k-mers** when they are seen in multiple samples